ZhouYuxuanYX/Wavenet-in-Keras-for-Kaggle-Competition-Web-Traffic-Time-Series-Forecasting/README.md

-# Reference !!!
+# References !!!
-Sorry for not having stated the reference in the beginning.
-I initially used the github for self-practice. https://github.com/JEddy92/TimeSeries_Seq2Seq
+Sorry for not having stated the references in the beginning.
+I initially used the github for self-practice.

+https://github.com/JEddy92/TimeSeries_Seq2Seq

+Oord, Aaron van den, et al. "Wavenet: A generative model for raw audio." arXiv preprint arXiv:1609.03499 (2016).

 # Wavenet-in-Keras-for-Kaggle-Competition-Web-Traffic-Time-Series-Forecasting
 Sequence to Sequence Model based on Wavenet instead of LSTM implemented in Keras